Rómulo Betancourt: Betancourt Doctrine

-It was during the tense Cuban Missile Crisis, between the United States and Cuba, the relationship between President Kennedy and President Betancourt became closer than ever.
+It was during the tense Cuban Missile Crisis, between the United States and Cuba, the relationship between President John F. Kennedy and President Betancourt became closer than ever.
 Establishing a direct phone link between the White House and Miraflores (Presidential Palace) since the Venezuelan president had ample experience on dealing, defeating and surviving, actions of Caribbean regimes.

 These conversations between both presidents were translated by Betancourt's only child, Virginia Betancourt Valverde, who served as interpreter and confidant to her father.